Parents and Citizens’ Associations procedure

 - Must deal with any money it receives under an Agreement as the principal directs or otherwise as the Association believes is appropriate and consistent with its objectives.

-- Must obtain the prior consent of the department's Deputy Director-General, Corporate Services, Assistant Director-General, Infrastructure Services, or Executive Director, Infrastructure Operations (or in the case of projects that are planned not to exceed a total of $50,000, the regional Infrastructure Manager), before the following activity is carried out:
+- Must obtain the prior consent of the department's Deputy Director-General Infrastructure Services, Assistant Director-General Infrastructure Delivery and Operations, or Executive Director, Regional Operations (or in the case of projects that are planned not to exceed a total of $50,000, the regional Infrastructure Manager), before the following activity is carried out:

 - the construction of improvements to the premises of the state school